jonwolski/records-in-rust/src/lib.md

 Okay, but I would never write functional code that way.
 When I'm "functional programming" I try to live in [a world without assignment][awwoa].

-To the extend that Rust allows, let's mimic what I might do in Haskell.
+To the extent that Rust allows, let's mimic what I might do in Haskell.

 (Since the test function receives a record and returns nothing, I will still need one assignment at the end of the call chain.)